-Perhaps you already know about plantar fasciitis or what’s also referred to as the heel pain syndrome.
-If you’re reading this, you probably have some interest in what plantar fasciitis is or want to learn how to cope with it.
+Perhaps you already know about plantar fasciitis or what’s also referred to as heel pain syndrome.
+If you’re reading this, you probably have some interest in plantar fasciitis or want to learn how to cope.
 Suffering from plantar fasciitis pain can be quite unbearable.
-Yes, you may be able to endure the pain for a while, but eventually you’ll say to yourself: “There’s got to be a BETTER way to deal with this condition!”
+Yes, you may be able to endure the pain for a while, but eventually, you’ll say: “There’s got to be a BETTER way to deal with this condition!”
 Have you ever wondered if you were the only person going through this type of pain?
-When you stand on the floor, do you wince and dread your every step?
+Do you wince and dread your every step when you stand on the floor?

-NO, you are NOT alone!
-There are a LOT of people going through these same issues.
-Unfortunately, this condition is very common and it has been categorized as the most common cause of chronic heel pain .
+No, you are NOT alone!
+There are a lot of people going through these same issues.
 We learn from the American Chiropractic Association that plantar fasciitis affects approximately 2 million people in the United States .
+Unfortunately, this condition is very common and has been categorized as the most common cause of chronic heel pain .

 There are various reasons why plantar fasciitis may occur.
+Some reasons for plantar fasciitis include wearing improper shoes, carrying heavy loads for prolonged periods, and being overweight.
 However, there could also be unknown reasons for its occurrence, which makes the condition even more depressing for many people because they do not quite know what to do to prevent or avoid the situation.
-Some reasons for the occurrence of plantar fasciitis include wearing improper shoes, carrying heavy loads for prolonged periods and being overweight.

-HOWEVER, did you know that there’s also a role that FOOD plays for those who have plantar fasciitis.
-There are foods that can make the condition worse.
-Yes, certain foods can do you more harm than good and there are certain foods that exacerbate certain ailments.
+HOWEVER, did you know that there’s also a role that FOOD plays for those who have plantar fasciitis?
+Some foods can make the condition worse.
+Certain foods can do you more harm than good, and certain foods exacerbate certain ailments.
 Let’s discuss some of the worst foods for plantar fasciitis.
-If you are suffering from chronic heel pain related to plantar fasciitis, you do not want to miss learning about these 4 foods that can simply make the condition much … MUCH worse.
+If you are suffering from chronic heel pain related to plantar fasciitis, you do not want to miss learning about these four foods that can make the condition much worse.
 So, let’s dive in a take a look.

 Yes, you might have guessed that this would be one of the 4 Worst Foods for Plantar Fasciitis… and if so, you guessed right.
-There is not much that comes from junk food that can benefit the body.
-It usually causes us pack on the calories and feel sluggish… or worse… get really, really sick.
-Sometimes, a person’s body gets accustomed to junk food and this is a bad, BAD… really bad thing.
+Not much comes from junk food that can benefit the body.
+It usually causes us to pack on the calories and feel sluggish… or worse… get sick.
+Sometimes, a person’s body gets accustomed to junk food, which is a bad, BAD… really bad thing.
 Why?
 Junk food typically contains high amounts of unhealthy sugar and fats.
-These unhealthy ingredients FEED diseases and ailments including plantar fasciitis.
-Hence, if you’re suffering from plantar fasciitis, you need to stop abusing your health with junk food.
-I mean, to be realistic, small amounts of these substances could be permissible and we do encounter this from time to time in meals.
+These unhealthy ingredients FEED diseases and ailments, including plantar fasciitis.
+Hence, if you’re suffering from plantar fasciitis, you must stop abusing your health with junk food.
+To be realistic, small amounts of these substances could be permissible, and we encounter this from time to time in meals.
 However, DO avoid junk food when dealing with plantar fasciitis.

 Lean meat is certainly better than meat that has significant amounts of fat.
 These fats clog the body and prevent the healing and anti-inflammatory processes that help to tackle problems such as plantar fasciitis.
-Unhealthy fats from meat feed inflammation and this is bad news for chronic heel pain.
-When consuming this food with high amounts of unhealthy fat, the body is unable to tap into the resources it needs to fight out inflammation as a result of worn or absent tissue on the feet.
+Unhealthy fats from meat feed inflammation, which is bad news for chronic heel pain.
+When consuming this food with high amounts of unhealthy fat, the body cannot tap into the resources it needs to fight inflammation due to worn or absent tissue on the feet.
 So, REDUCING the consumption of red meat can be helpful.
-Try using other types of proteins.
+Try consuming other types of proteins.
 For example, fish is quite versatile and rich in omega-3 fatty acids, which is just what the body needs to fight inflammation.
 Say NO to unhealthy, fatty meats.

-This is a common ingredient in things like bread, cakes, cookies and many processed snacks and foods.
-It seems like white flour is simply EVERYWHERE we look.
+This is a common ingredient in bread, cakes, cookies, and many processed snacks and foods.
+It seems like white flour is EVERYWHERE we look.
 Hence, it can be difficult to avoid but NOT impossible.
 Yes, there is hope.
-You could also switch out white flour with gluten free wheat flour and get the same desired results in your recipes but with a much healthier outlook, especially when treating the pain associated with plantar fasciitis.
-There are many other meals that people that use white flour within, such as in soups as a thickener or as an add-on to foods that are presented with crispy coatings.
-Hmm … these foods may look yummy BUT what is the effect on your health and pain levels?
+You could also switch out white flour with gluten-free wheat flour and get the same desired results in your recipes but with a much healthier outlook, especially when treating the pain associated with plantar fasciitis.
+There are many other meals that people use white flour within, such as in soups as a thickener or as an add-on to foods that are presented with crispy coatings.
+These foods may look yummy, BUT what affects your health and pain levels?
 NOT GOOD!
-Check the ingredients and cut down or eliminate as much white flour as you can.
+Check the ingredients and cut down or eliminate as much white flour as possible.

 4. Unhealthy Fats

 “Unhealthy” is the keyword for this category of foods that you should avoid when dealing with plantar fasciitis.
-While there are fats that are good for us, we should avoid fats that are unhealthy.
-Essentially, these are the type of fats that just make you pack on the calories with no significant nutritional value!
+While fats are good for us, we should avoid unhealthy fats.
+Essentially, these are the type of fats that make you pack on the calories with no significant nutritional value!
 This additional weight can wreak havoc on your feet and add to the torment you’re experiencing.
 NOT good at all!!!

-It is important to note that EXCLUDING all types of fats from your diet is the NOT solution.
-INSTEAD … stick to the healthy kinds of fats such as those in nuts and avocados.
+It is important to note that EXCLUDING all types of fats from your diet is NOT the solution.
+INSTEAD … stick to healthy fats such as those in nuts and avocados.
 While consuming these healthy fats, you’ll also need to do so in MODERATION!
-So, avoid the unhealthy fats that can be found in many fried or similar foods and eat the healthy fats in moderate quantities.
+So, avoid the unhealthy fats found in many fried or similar foods and eat the healthy fats in moderate quantities.
 You can also FIGHT the effects of unhealthy fats through exercise.
-Low-impact exercise such as walking has been effective in addressing foot pain .
-Hence, if you have been consuming unhealthy fats and have added some weight as a result … there’s HOPE … you’ll find that exercise could be quite helpful.
+You’ll find that exercise can be quite helpful.
+Low-impact exercise such as walking has effectively addressed foot pain .
+Hence, if you have been consuming unhealthy fats and have added some weight.
+As a result, there’s HOPE!

-In general, sticking to healthy foods such as fruits, vegetables, nuts, gluten free wheat flour and lean proteins can do a lot more for the body than consuming any of these 4 worst foods for plantar fasciitis.
-Avoid these foods and you may just notice the changes that you have been longing for.
-Oh … wouldn’t that just be GREAT!
+Sticking to healthy foods such as fruits, vegetables, nuts, gluten-free wheat flour, and lean proteins can do much more for the body than consuming any of these four worst foods for plantar fasciitis.
+Avoid these foods, and you may notice the changes you have longed for.
+Wouldn’t that be GREAT?
 YES, IT WOULD!!
-Yes … there are ways to treat plantar fasciitis which include the use of medications, soft-tissue manipulation, chiropractic manipulation, shock-wave therapy and surgery.
+Yes, there are ways to treat plantar fasciitis, including using medications, soft-tissue manipulation, chiropractic manipulation, shock-wave therapy, and surgery.
 However, you should note that these treatments have various levels of efficacy .